wp-plugins/woocommerce/readme.txt

 3. WooCommerce sales reports

 == Changelog ==

+= 1.6.3 - 10/08/2012 =
+* Feature - Option to register using the email address as the username instead of entering a username
+* Feature - Ability to change the demo notice text via settings
+* Feature - Copy billing to shipping address on order screen
+* Tweak - Payment methods and shipping method selection dropdowns on order page
+* Tweak - Removed rarely used settings
+* Tweak - Swapped invoice and custom in paypal and added prefix (https://github.com/woothemes/woocommerce/issues/1149)
+* Tweak - Order page styling
+* Fix - has_file() handling for variations
+* Fix - Hide if cart is empty option
+* Fix - Hide individual variations from frontend
+* Fix - Google Analytics ecommerce tracking

 = 1.6.2 - 09/08/2012 =
 * Feature - Added google analytics event tracking for add to cart buttons (thanks to Max Rice)